 I'm already using some trivial powershell scripts to do other bulk conversions, but I've not wired that up for generating proxies.
 Until today.

-.
+I'm using the AMD video card, so I'm leveraging the DirectX 11 for decoding and AMF acceleration for encoding in ffmpeg.
 This script it only takes about 5 minutes to generate the proxy files, and Davinci Resolve seems to be happy with them.

-I still use Lossless Cut to split the files into individual tracks, but pretty sure I can leverage ffmpeg
+I still use Lossless Cut to split the files into individual tracks, but pretty sure I can leverage ffmpeg for it as well, sometime in the future.

 How to find better developers for your team.
 A continuation of the conversation started (and derailed) in episode 46.
 Touches interviewing and some tangential questions.
 Check it out.